hsanchez/hsanchez.github.io/posts/notes/_posts/2013-10-08-writing-in-small-chunks.md

 ---
 layout: default
-title: Writing smalls chunks of text in small chunks of time
+title: Smalls chunks of text in small chunks of time
 ---

 I have a hard time sitting still and on track.
 I get easily derailed by many things, such as social media, news, a wandering mind, worries, etc.